 Adopt the Craftsman Mindset (not Passion Mindset)

-Newport argues that regardless of how we feel about our job right now, adopting the craftsman mindset will be the foundation on which we build a compelling career.
-The craftsman mindset is when we treat our jobs as a craft: which is, focus on gaining rare and valuable skills (later he referred to as career capital) and use those skills as leverage in defining our career.
+Regardless of how we feel about our job, adopting the craftsman mindset will be the foundation of a compelling career.
+According to Newport, the craftsman mindset is when we treat our jobs as a craft: which means, focus on gaining rare and valuable skills and use those skills as leverage in defining our career growth.

 In other words, skills, exposure, and experience come first and then passion follows.